Solarphlare/SWNotify/README.md

 // Monitor for file creation events at ProcessWorkingDirectory/some/other/path try Notifier.default.addNotifier(for: "some/other/path", events: [.create])
 ```
+> [!NOTE]
-Please note that any directory you specify must actually exist at the time of program execution, otherwise `NotifierError.noSuchDirectory` will be thrown by the `addNotifer` call.
+> Any path you pass to an `addNotifer` call must actually exist at the time of the call, otherwise `NotifierError.noSuchDirectory` will be thrown by the `addNotifer` call.

 Next, register callbacks to be called for specific events.
 You can register multiple callbacks for each event.
 ```swift